PedestrianDynamics/DL4PuDe/README.md

 ```
 Alia, Ahmed, Mohammed Maree, and Mohcine Chraibi.
 2022.
 "A Hybrid Deep Learning and Visualization Framework for Pushing Behavior Detection in Pedestrian Dynamics" Sensors 22, no. 11: 4040.
 ```

+## Acknowledgments
+* This work was funded by the German Federal Ministry of Education and Research (BMBF: funding number 01DH16027) within the Palestinian-German Science Bridge project framework, and partially by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)—491111487.

+* Thanks to the authors of the paper titled ``RAFT: Recurrent All Pairs Field Transforms for Optical Flow'' for making the RAFT source code available.